limbachia/brain-state-predictions/README.md

 # Decoding Brain Dynamics: Brain Activity Patterns Predict Nature of the Stimulus.

-Functional magnetic resonance imaging (fMRI) data, LSTM (GRU) implementation to predict brain states during anticipation of aversive and neutral events.
+LSTM (GRU) implementation on fMRI timeseries data to predict instances of approaching and retreating threats.

 ## Requirements